 Next was a brief trip to Moundville to see the Archive of the Afterlife, a kind of modern roadside attraction put together by a regional occult and weird shit expert who has Been On TV once or twice.
 It was everything and nothing and is well worth the trip.
 Or the $2.50.
 Icing on the cake was that it was in a room on the second floor of a nearly-condemned repurposed elementary school, complete with 80s pop culture murals still clinging to the hallway wall.

 We cruised on into Charleston and had some orgasmically good burritos at Tricky Fish.
-Afterwards, we hung out for a spell at the Empty Glass, taking in some truly fire cool jazz, along with the entire graduating class of 1970, which is older than my dad, who is bonafide old.
+Afterward, we hung out for a spell at the Empty Glass, taking in some truly fire cool jazz, along with the entire graduating class of 1970, which is older than my dad, who is bonafide old, at least as far as AARP is concerned.
 Perhaps inspired by the company or the road ahead we turned in early, retelling the day and hoping for sunnier weather.

 Charleston was meant to be our evening’s final destination, and by the time we breached the city, our appetites were voracious.
 Thankfully, the Tricky Fish, a taqueria/bar/stoner outfit, sated us with their immense, killer burritos.
 Bellies full, we tottered to the Empty Glass for a digestif.
 Part dive bar, part Elk’s lodge, the place had an inclusive vibe, a well-curated beer selection, and some truly talented jazz/funk musicians who seemed to be playing to entertain themselves as much as for the crowd.
 Places like this lend themselves to adventures fueled by excess, and not wanting to go down that road with the car in tow, we headed to the hotel to get soused responsibly, in our room.